A Prime Manufacturing Source of Quality Electrical Contacts and Contact Assemblies

 Hoyt was established in 1922 by Walter Hoyt, as a service shop specializing in making carbon brushes primarily for the elevator repair shops in New York City.
 In 1955, the firm was sold to its current ownership, and the market was expanded to include supplying copper contacts and other related electrical parts for elevators and other industries.

-This effort met with success, and in 1967 Hoyt acquired the Copper Contact Company, and expanded into a new, much larger plant in Carlstadt, NJ.
-A second plant was soon opened in nearby Rutherford, NJ, in order to meet increased customer needs.
+This effort met with success, and in 1961 Hoyt acquired Copper Contacts Specialties, Inc. and Hoyt moved from their NYC location to the larger plant in Carlstadt, NJ.
+In 1968 a second plant was soon opened in nearby East Rutherford, NJ, in order to meet increased customer needs.
 In 1976 Hoyt acquired the Seager Carbon Company in New York City.

-Greater expansion requirements in 1981 necessitated a move to larger and more modern facility in Englewood, NJ.
-All operations were consolidated at this location the same year, and our powder metallurgical facility was established to manufacture refractory and semi-refractory metal contacts.
+Greater expansion requirements in 1981 necessitated a consolidation of all operations to a larger and more modern facility in Englewood, NJ.
+Hoyt Corporations powder metallurgical department was established at this time to manufacture refractory and semi-refractory metal contacts.

 During this period the carbon brush portion of the business was sold and the elevator parts business was discontinued in order to concentrate our efforts on the silver and copper based electrical contact business.
-In 1999 Hoyt again expanded its capabilities by acquiring Birdsboro Extrusions, a copper extrusion plant to support our growing need for high quality, low cost, copper shaped bars for use in Hoyt’s electrical contact product line.
+In 1999 Hoyt invested in their capabilities by acquiring Birdsboro Extrusions, a copper extrusion plant to support our growing need for high quality, low cost, copper shaped bars for use in Hoyt’s electrical contact product line.